Get 80% off your plan for your first 6 months.*

 Reporting and paying business income tax

 All forms of businesses pay income tax only on their net profit (before taxes).
-When filing a return, businesses are expected to report revenue and expenses, and may be asked to provide copies of the corresponding invoices and receipts.
+When filing a return, you're expected to report revenue and expenses, and may be asked to provide copies of the corresponding invoices and receipts.

-Businesses may also be asked to prepay taxes in instalments throughout the year to avoid big end-of-year bills.
-These instalment plans are often based on projected earnings or the previous year’s profits.
+You may also be asked to prepay taxes in instalments throughout the year to avoid big end-of-year bills.
+These instalment plans, known as payments on account, are typically based on the previous year's tax bill.

 What info does a business need to calculate income tax?

-• Revenue and expenses, found on the income statement (also known as a P&L)
+• Revenue and expenses, found on your income statement (also known as a profit and loss report)

-• Depreciation claim for assets owned by the business
+• Depreciation claims for assets owned by the business

-• Tax credits, if applicable, which can be subtracted from the taxes owed
+• Tax credits, if applicable, which can be subtracted from the taxes you owe

-Software like Xero can simplify your income tax by capturing transaction data (including copies of invoices and receipts), automating depreciation calculations, and generating financial reports.
+Software like Xero can help simplify your income tax by capturing transaction data, including copies of invoices and receipts.
+It can also automate depreciation calculations and generate financial reports.
+Hubdoc, included with all Xero business plans, can help make paperless record-keeping straightforward by pulling in bills and receipts automatically.

 It's a good idea to get support from a tax professional.
 You can find one in the Xero advisor directory.